benchsci/rules_nodejs_gazelle/README.md

 ## Setup

+### Example setup

+[examples/nextjs](examples/nextjs) contains an end-to-end working example of BUILD file generation for an example next.js project.
+It may be helpful to reference when configuring your project

 ### Gazelle

 To use this extension in a project, you'll need to add Gazelle and its dependencies to your `WORKSPACE` file.